 Additives help lubricants stand up to extreme operating environments.
 Even the best base oil would not be able to protect as well against the effects of heat, shearing forces, chemical and water dilution, corrosion and wear particles.
 In short, additives make good base oils even better.
 They give good base oils the performance benefits consumers have come to expect, like multi-grade performance, extended drain intervals and extreme-pressure performance.

 Anti-wear Agents chemically react to form a film barrier that prevents metal-to-metal contact and wear.

 Antioxidantsreduce the tendency for oil to react with oxygen and reduce sludge buildup.

 to suspend and disperse contaminants in the oil to keep engine surfaces free of sludge and deposits.
 They fight the build-up of corrosive acids and are most efficient at controlling low-temperature deposits.

 Detergentshelp to suspend and disperse contaminants in the oil to keep engine surfaces free of sludge and deposits.
 They are most efficient at controlling high-temperature deposits.

 Extreme-Pressure Additives coat metals surfaces to prevent close-contact components from seizing under extreme pressure.
 They are activated by high temperatures and high loads to react with the metal’s surface to form a sacrificial wear layer on components.

-Foam Inhibitors reduce the surface tension of air bubbles, which causes them to collapse.
+the surface tension of air bubbles, which causes them to collapse.